By Argentina specialist Jasmine

 Then, an hour’s drive south along the coast road from Puerto Madryn brings you to a colony of Magellanic penguins in Punta Tombo.
 Unlike other penguins, these birds nest in cliffside burrows.
 They’re a lonely outcrop of a species that you’d normally need to go much farther south to see.

-Most visitors rush through Trelew — it’s a fairly uninspiring town — but there’s one good reason to make a detour here.
+Most visitors rush through Trelew — it's a fairly uninspiring town — but there's one good reason to make a detour here.
 Its museum houses the largest dinosaur fossil ever found.
-Dubbed a titanosaurus and believed to be herbivorous, its thigh bone alone is 40 m (130 ft) long.
+Dubbed a titanosaurus and believed to be herbivorous, based off this thigh bone it is believed the dinosaur was 40 m (130 ft) long.